-When you go into a store or online and purchase a mattress, any mattress, one of the things you worry about is how long it will be before the mattress begins to sag.
+When you shop in a store or online for a mattress, one of the things you may worry about is how long it will be before the mattress begins to sag.
 They aren’t generally designed to last forever, after all.
 Over time, most mattresses do, in fact, begin to break down and lose their form.

-However, latex mattresses are birds of different feathers.
+Latex mattresses; however, are different.
 They are able to retain their shape and form for 20 years or more depending on the construction of the mattress.
 In fact, the longevity of a latex mattress is just one of the many benefits of a 100% natural latex mattress that sets them apart from traditional innerspring mattresses.

 What is the Sag Factor in Latex and Other Mattresses?